Kate Winslet: Career progression (2004–2007)

 In 2005, Winslet took on a guest role in an episode of the British comedy sitcom Extras, starring Ricky Gervais and Stephen Merchant.
-She played a satirical version of herself in itan actress, who in an effort to win an Oscar, takes the role of a nun in a Holocaust film.
+She played a satirical version of herself in it—an actress, who in an effort to win an Oscar, takes the role of a nun in a Holocaust film.
 She received a Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series nomination.
-Within three months of giving birth to her second child, Winslet returned to work on Romance & Cigarettes, a musical romantic comedy directed by John Turturro, in which she played Tula, a promiscuous and foulmouthed woman.
+Within three months of giving birth to her second child, Winslet returned to work on Romance & Cigarettes, a musical romantic comedy directed by John Turturro, in which she played Tula, a promiscuous and foul-mouthed woman.
 The part required her to sing and dance, and it helped her lose weight gained during the pregnancy.
 She twisted her ankle while filming one of the dance sequences.
 Derek Elley of Variety wrote that despite her limited screen time, Winslet had "the showiest role and filthiest one-liners".
 She turned down an offer from Woody Allen to star in Match Point (2005) to spend more time with her children.

 Winslet had four film releases in 2006.
 She first appeared in All the King's Men, a political thriller set in 1940s Louisiana, featuring Sean Penn and Jude Law.
 She played the supporting part of the love interest to Law's character.
 The film received negative reviews for its lack of political insight and narrative cohesiveness, and failed to recoup its $55 million investment.
-Her next release, the drama Little Children, was better received.
+Her next release, the Todd Field drama Little Children, was better received.
 Based on the novel of the same name, the film tells the story of Sarah Pierce, an unhappy housewife who has an affair with a married neighbour (played by Patrick Wilson).
 Winslet was challenged by the role of an uncaring mother, as she did neither understand nor respect her character's actions.
-Scenes requiring her to be hostile towards the child actress who played her daughter proved upsetting for her.
-Having given birth to two children, she was nervous about the sex scenes in which she had to be nude; she took on the challenge to present a positive image for women with, in her words, "imperfect bodies".
-A. O. Scott of The New York Times wrote that Winslet had successfully "register[ed] every flicker of Sarah's pride, self-doubt and desire, inspiring a mixture of recognition, pity and concern".
-Once again, she received BAFTA Award and Academy Award nominations for Best Actress; the latter making her, at 31, the youngest performer to accrue five Oscar nominations.
+Scenes requiring her to be hostile towards the child actress playing her daughter proved upsetting for her.
+Having borne two children, she was nervous about the sex scenes in which she had to be nude; she took on the challenge to present a positive image for women with, in her words, "imperfect bodies".
+A. O. Scott of The New York Times wrote that Winslet successfully "registers every flicker of Sarah's pride, self-doubt and desire, inspiring a mixture of recognition, pity and concern".
+Once again, she received BAFTA and Academy Award nominations for Best Actress; the latter making her, at 31, the youngest performer to accrue five Oscar nominations.